Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-How to Make Butterzopf - Swiss Braided Bread
+How to Make Braided Bread

 Prepare the Dough

-Add the flour and salt to the bowl of your stand mixer fitted with the dough hook.
+Place the flour and salt in the bowl of a stand mixer fitted with a dough hook.
 Give it a quick mix.
+Pour in the milk mixture and start mixing on low speed.

-3 dough pieces turned into ropes
+3 dough balls are turned into long ropes.

-3 ropes are braided into a loaf
+3 ropes are braided into a loaf.

 Second Rise and Bake